gramener/gramex/gramex/apps/guide/config/README.md

         handler: ...
         kwargs:
             ...
-            redirect:
-                url: /path-to-redirect      # Redirect to this URL
+            # Redirect the browser to this path after execution

-After the handler is executed, the browser is redirected to `/path-to-redirect`.
+            redirect: /$YAMLURL/path-to-redirect
-This can be a relative or an absolute URL.
+            # You can also specify an absolute path, e.g.
+            # redirect: /home
+            # ... or a relative path, e.g.
+            # redirect: ../css/style.css

+**NOTE**: You can only redirect pages that don't return any content.
+If the handler renders content or triggers a download, redirection will fail.

-Redirection can be customised based on:
+Redirection can also be customised based on:

 - a URL `query` parameter
 - a HTTP `header`, or